phetsims/qa/issue-templates/rc-test-template-NEW.md

 * If you want PhET-iO diff wrapper tested against a prior version, provide details and link to prior version.
 -->

-<h3>Issues to Verify</h3>
+<h3>Issues to Verify†</h3>

 - [ ] [Issue1](link)
 - [ ] [Issue2](link)
 - [ ] [Issue3](link)

-These issues should have the "status:ready-for-review" label.
+†These issues should have the "status:ready-for-review" label.
 Unless the issues says to close after verifying, assign the issue back to the developer.

 ---